What’s a credit card balance transfer? Can it save you money?

 Many credit cards offer some sort of balance transfer, but you’ll generally save the most with a balance transfer promotion—a time-limited offer that’s designed to entice new cardholders to sign up.
 Consider, for example, the MBNA True Line Mastercard*, a low-interest, no-annual-fee card that’s running a balance transfer promotion of 0% for 12 months, with a 3% fee (minimum $7.50) on transfers completed within 90 days of opening the account.

 Let’s use the example $1,000 in debt from above to break down the numbers.
 If you transferred $1,000 in debt to the MBNA True Line Mastercard, it would cost you $30 (the 3% transfer fee).
 Then you would have a full year, interest-free, to pay down or completely pay off your balance.
-If you were unable to pay it all back in that time, you’d still be ahead of the game because the MBNA True Line Mastercard has a regular interest rate of 12.99%, which is 7% less than the typical 19.99% rate of other cards.
+If you were unable to pay it all back in that time, you’d still be ahead of the game because the MBNA True Line Mastercard has a regular interest rate of 17.99%, which is 2% less than the typical 19.99% rate of other cards.
 (The interest rate for cash advances is 24.99%.)

 High, compounding credit card interest rates can hold you back financially.
-Using a balance transfer card can reduce or even remove the interest accumulation for a period of time, giving you some breathing room and an opportunity to catch up.
+Using a balance transfer credit card can reduce or even remove the interest accumulation for a period of time, giving you some breathing room and an opportunity to catch up.
 With less interest, you’ll have less debt—which will help you get your finances under control faster.

 The MBNA True Line Mastercard checks two key boxes for cost-conscious cardholders: it has no annual fee, and its 12.99% interest rate is much lower than that of a typical credit card.

-If a link has an asterisk (*) at the end of it, that means it's an affiliate link and can sometimes result in a payment to MoneySense (owned by Ratehub Inc.) which helps our website stay free to our users.
-It's important to note that our editorial content will never be impacted by these links.
-We are committed to looking at all available products in the market, and where a product ranks in our article or whether or not it's included in the first place is never driven by compensation.
-For more details read our MoneySense Monetization policy.
+Affiliate (monetized) links can sometimes result in a payment to MoneySense (owned by Ratehub Inc.), which helps our website stay free to our users.
+If a link has an asterisk (*) or is labelled as “Featured,” it is an affiliate link.
+If a link is labelled as “Sponsored,” it is a paid placement, which may or may not have an affiliate link.
+Our editorial content will never be influenced by these links.
+We are committed to looking at all available products in the market.
+Where a product ranks in our article, and whether or not it’s included in the first place, is never driven by compensation.
+For more details, read our MoneySense Monetization policy.

 Share this article Share on Facebook Share on Twitter Share on Linkedin Share on Reddit Share on Email